arischw/2025-mbt-ar/Provengo/README.md

 provengo run --show-sessions helloprovengo
 ```
 5. We repeated steps 1-4 until we were satisfied with the result.
 6. We recorded a video of the running tests and added it to the report.
 Since more than one browser session was opened, we recorded the entire screen.
-The link for the video is [here]($$*TODO* write the link$$).
+The link for the video is [https://vimeo.com/1051288374/cba712b73a?ts=0&share=copy].
 7. We copied the generated graph of the model to a file named [model.pdf](submission-files/model.pdf) inside the submission-files directory.

 ### Test files
 The test data is in [data.js](helloprovengo/data/data.js), the set of possible actions is in [actions.js](helloprovengo/spec/js/actions.js), and the behavior of the system is in [behavior.js](helloprovengo/spec/js/behavior.js).
 See the files for a detailed description.

-$$*TODO*: Make sure that the text inside the files is informative, self-explanatory, and properly written (meaningful variable names, no magic number, etc.).
+Make sure that the text inside the files is informative, self-explanatory, and properly written (meaningful variable names, no magic number, etc.).
 Specifically, write for each bthread a comment that explain what it does and make sure that the bthread's name reflects its purpose.
 See the file for an example.$$

 ## How we tested the system
 See the last two lessons of the [Provengo Course](https://provengo.github.io/Course/Online%20Course/0.9.5/index.html) for a detailed explanation of the following steps.